-In accordance with the provisions of Government Code Section 3505 et seq., representatives of the County of Lassen met and conferred with representatives of the Lassen County Road Workers Association, hereinafter referred to as the Association, and the following agreement was made on wages, hours and other terms and conditions of employment.
+In accordance with the provisions of Government Code Section 3505 et seq., representatives of the County of Lassen met and conferred with representatives of the Lassen County Management and Professional Association and the following agreement was made on wages, hours and other terms and conditions of employment.

-ARTICLE 1.01 PARTIES TO THE MEMORANDUM
+ARTICLE 1.01 PARTIES TO THE MEMORANDUM.

-This Memorandum has been entered into between the County of Lassen hereinafter referred to as the County, and by the Lassen County Road Workers Association, hereinafter referred to as the Association.
+This memorandum has been entered into between the County of Lassen, hereinafter referred to as the County, and by the Lassen County Management and Professional Association, hereinafter referred to as the Association.

-ARTICLE 1.02 SCOPE OF REPRESENTATION
+ARTICLE 1.02 SCOPE OF REPRESENTATION.